hackhat/fluxmax-smart-css/Readme.md

 ## How to read the source code?

+Across the project there will be some hashtags that marks essential parts of fluxmax.
+You can then search them in github.
+Search for `#fluxmax`.

  - Start [here](./src/index.js).
 This is the first file loaded in the app and follow the comments from there;
  - Read about [stores](./src/stores/Readme.md);
  - Read about [views](./src/ui/Readme.md);